Sunday, October 14, 2012

 Often these would feature heroes from comic books and radio: Superman, the Lone Ranger, Flash Gordon, Dick Tracy, Wild West lawmen.
 And at the end of these installments, there would be a cliffhanger -- almost certainly named for a film in which "our hero" was literally hanging off a cliff.
 You'd see something like the hero realizing his car's brake lines were cut, and he was, uh oh, heading for... a cliff.
 And he can't stop.
 And then you see the car go off the cliff, and crash to the ground below, and burst into flames.
 And you didn't see the hero get out.
 He must have died, right?
 Right?
 Oh no!

-Every episode of this "serial" would end with a key guy getting hurt.
+Every episode of the 2012 Yankees "serial" would end with a key guy getting hurt.
 Mariano Rivera.
 David Robertson.
 New acquisition Michael Pineda.
 Joba Chamberlain.
 Brett Gardner.
 Alex Rodriguez.
 Mark Teixeira.
 Andy Pettitte.

 Last night, in Game 1 of the American League Championship Series, at Yankee Stadium II against the Detroit Tigers, the top of the 12th inning happened, and it may be the most calamitous half-inning the Yankees have had since the bottom of the 9th on October 17, 2004 -- maybe even the bottom of the 9th on November 4, 2001.

 True, the Tigers scored "only" 2 runs.
 But this was after the Yankees came from 4-0 down in the bottom of the 9th to tie the game and send it to extra innings, with Ichiro Suzuki "solving the murder" as Peter Lorre might have done, the Austrian actor in makeup and accent to play the Japanese private eye Mr. Moto; and then Raul Ibanez once again making like Superman, albeit with Lex Luthor's hairstyle (as in, no hair at all).